Who We Are

 Tom works with the Project Dignity of WNC board and volunteer staff to make their mission a success for the women and girls who have come to depend on its services.

 In 2013, Barbara and Tom Morgan created Carolina Fiduciary Services, LLC, a daily money management and fiduciary agency for seniors, aimed at helping preserve their clients’ dignity during stressful transitions in their lives.
-Tom tries to use spare any time for reading, hiking, golf, and visiting grandchildren.
+Tom tries to use any spare time for reading, hiking, golf, and visiting grandchildren.

 Debbie O’Malley